mickey13/cow-auth/README.md

 # CowAuth

-The main goal of this gem is to provide token-based authentication for Rails (or Rails-like) web applications.
+The goal of this gem is to provide token-based authentication for Rails (or Rails-like) web applications.

 ## Installation